 As mentioned before, there are three different storage configurations for the Steam Deck: 64GB, 256GB, and 512GB.

 Ideally, we'd all pick up the 512GB model.
-Games are big and anything smaller than that is going to feel a tight squeeze.
+Valve has confirmed to us that this is the most popular of the lot with customers, too.
+The reason for our 512GB aspirations are that games are big and anything smaller than that is going to feel a tight squeeze.
 It's also kitted out with a speedy NVMe SSD, which allows for bandwidth upwards of 3,000MB/s.
 That really depends on Valve's choice of SSD, however.
 Speeds vary quite a lot between drives.

 The 256GB model is similarly quick, and would be a suitable pick for those willing to put up with slightly less storage space.